CN-UPB/DeepCoMP/docs/mdp.md

 # MDP Formulation

+## v0.3: Multi-UE-BS selection, basic radio model (WIP)

+* Multiple moving UEs, each selecting to which BS to connect.
+* For now: Make actions and movement for each UE in different time step

 ## [v0.2](https://github.com/CN-UPB/deep-rl-mobility-management/releases/tag/v0.2): Just BS selection, basic radio model (week 21)

 * Same as v0, but with path loss, SNR to data rate calculation.
 No interference or scheduling yet.